 - A steaming engine indicates a coolant leak.
 Shut the engine off and wait until the steaming stops.
 Look for a leak, but don't touch the engine or radiator system.
 Let everything cool off first. - Check for any restriction of air flow to the radiator. - If there's no obvious problem, leave the engine on so the fan and coolant circulating system can continue working.
-Monitor the high coolant/oil temperature indicator.
-The indicator may turn off after a brief stop with no load on the engine. - Check the radiator fan. - If the fan is not working, turn the engine off.
-Open the fuse box (page 185) and check the radiator fan fuse.
+Monitor the coolant temperature gauge and high coolant temperature indicator.
+The coolant temperature gauge and indicator may return to normal after a brief stop with no load on the engine. - Check the radiator fan.
+If the fan is not working, turn the engine off.
+Remove the battery cover (page 194) and check the radiator fan fuse.
 If the fuse is blown, replace it with the proper (same rating) spare fuse.
 Start the engine.
-If the high coolant/oil temperature indicator comes on and stays on, turn the engine off.
+If the all sections of the coolant temperature gauge including segment H and high coolant temperature indicator stay on, turn the engine off.